jrk/tinyrt/Doc/TinyRT-README.txt

 What isn't TinyRT (FOR NOW)??
 ------------------------------

-* Cross platform
-    At the moment, TinyRT will only compile using Visual C++.
-Testing and fixing for GCC are on the ToDo list.

 * A packet tracer
     Eventually, I may add some generic packet tracing functionality to TinyRT, but at the moment, it is single ray only.